 Registered Nutritional Therapist and Homeopath

-I am a qualified Nutritional Therapist and Homeopath and have been practicing in our busy clinic for over ten years.
+I am a qualified Nutritional Therapist, Functional Medicine Practitioner and Homeopath and have been practicing in our busy clinic for over ten years.
 I also regularly write for various books, magazines and websites.

 With my busy schedule I often find myself staring at an empty fridge wanting a super-fast meal that the whole family can enjoy.
 I’m not keen on spending hours in the kitchen, or recipes with long lists of ingredients.
 I want to be able to eat nutritious food with minimal effort.

 I’m lucky enough to have two harsh food critics at home – my daughters are ruthlessly honest and help me adapt recipes to be ‘child-friendly’.
 This helps me to keep it real.
 It’s all too easy to go off on a tangent with food and become obsessive by nutrition at the expense of taste.
 I’ve been there and there’s no joy in crunching on raw cauliflower whilst sipping a spirulina powder smoothie.
 Trust me!